itsmemac/VU-Pterodactyl/README.md

 ## NOTES

 - Server takes sometime to mark as running status since server has to connect to Zeus backend for listing.
 Wait for this message in console [Game successfully registered with Zeus.
 The server is now accepting connections.]
-- Email and Password should be provided in startup before starting the server for 1st time to activate the instance (Only required for initial startup.
-Once the server is activated, you can remove your credentials and replace with default credentials [example@example.com|Password@123])
+- Token generated using `-activate -lsx` from Windows PC should be provided in startup before starting the server.
+- Tokens do expire after usage so you can't use the same token twice.
 - Before you start the server, transfer the key downloaded from VU key management portal to `~/vu/instance` directory, and name it `server.key`
 - If you start the server with default credentials, server will create `activated` file in your server directory with default credentials and server will not work.
 Delete `activated` file, provide your credentials in startup and restart server to activate.
 - 2FA should be disabled in your EA Account to successfully verify the installation (You can enable 2FA after activation)